Saratoga Springs Area Hiking and Nature Trails & Preserves

-While Saratoga Springs is home to several notable landmarks, including the Race Course, SPAC and of course, the famous mineral springs, there are also lots of great places to enjoy the great outdoors in the area!
-Below are some of the fantastic trails and nature preserves in the Saratoga area where you can hike, birdwatch, snowshoe, and sometimes even cross-country ski.
+While Saratoga Springs is home to several notable landmarks, including the Race Course, SPAC, and of course, the famous mineral springs, there are also lots of great places to enjoy the great outdoors in the area.
+Below are some of the fantastic trails and nature preserves where you can hike, birdwatch, snowshoe, and sometimes even cross-country ski.

 The Ballston Creek Preserve